What is addiction?

 Acute alcohol poisoning should be considered in case of disorientation, loss of coordination, vomiting, convulsions, slow or irregular breathing (less than 8 breaths per minute), pale or slightly blue skin, low body temperature (“hypothermia”), stupor (the person is conscious but unable to respond) or loss of consciousness.

-Call for help and follow the basic rules of first aid: place the person in a safe side position, observe the person while waiting for help.
+Call for help and follow the basic rules of first aid: place the person in a safe side position, and observe the person while waiting for help.
 If they need assisted ventilation, do a mouth-to-mouth with 2 breaths every 5 seconds.

 If the person is conscious, do not let them leave, sleep, drink more alcohol or coffee, and do not give them a cold shower.
 Instead, sit the person down and try to keep them conscious.